PathPlanning/LPAstar/README.md

     * `<allowdiagonal>` - boolean tag that defines the possibility to make diagonal moves.
 Setting it to "false" restricts agent to make cardinal (horizonal, vertical) moves only.
 Default value is "true".
     * `<cutcorners>` - boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
 The tag is ignored if diagonal moves are not allowed.
 Default value is "false".
     * `<allowsqueeze>` - boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
 The tag is ignored if cutting corners is not allowed.
 Default value is "false".
+    * `<changes>` - tag that describes every iteration of changes, which are going to be in the process.
+Tag has attribute `iteration` that defines the number of groups of changes.
+It consists of `<change>` tags.
+Each `<change>` tag describes all points, which were changes at the same time.
+It contains `<point>` tags.
+Each point has attributes `x` and `y` which describe the coordinates of this point and attribute `new_state` - changed state of this point.

 * Optional tag `<options>`.
 Options that are not related to search.